uio-bmi/immuneML/docs/source/galaxy/galaxy_immunologist_friendly.rst

-This page provides the documentation for the Galaxy tool `Train immune repertoire classifiers (simplified interface) <https://galaxy.immuneml.uiocloud.no/root?tool_id=novice_immuneml_interface>`_.
+This page provides the documentation for the Galaxy tools `Train Receptor Classifier (Simplified Interface) <https://galaxy.immuneml.uiocloud.no/root?tool_id=immuneml_train_receptor_classifier>`_ and `Train Repertoire Classifier (Simplified Interface)  <https://galaxy.immuneml.uiocloud.no/root?tool_id=immuneml_train_repertoire_classifier>`_, and serves as an introduction to immuneML users without extensive machine learning (ML) knowledge.

-The purpose of this tool is to train machine learning (ML) models to predict a characteristic per immune repertoire, such as a disease status.
+The purpose of this tool is to train ML models to predict a characteristic per immune repertoire, such as a disease status; or an immune receptor, such as antigen binding.
 One or more ML models are trained to classify repertoires based on the information within the sets of CDR3 sequences.
 Finally, the performance of the different methods is compared.
-Alternatively, if you want to predict a property per immune receptor, such as antigen specificity, check out the `Train immune receptor classifiers (simplified interface) <https://galaxy.immuneml.uiocloud.no/root?tool_id=immuneml_train_classifiers>`_ tool instead.

-An example Galaxy history showing how to use this tool `can be found here <https://galaxy.immuneml.uiocloud.no/u/immuneml/h/repertoire-classification-simplified-interface>`_.

 Basic terminology
 -----------------

 In the context of ML, the characteristics to predict per repertoire are called **labels** and the values that these labels can take on are **classes**.
-One could thus have a label named ‘CMV_status’ with possible classes ‘positive’ and ‘negative’.
-The labels and classes must be present in the metadata file, in columns where the header and values correspond to the label and classes respectively.
+One could thus have a label named ‘CMV_status’ with possible classes ‘positive’ and ‘negative’ for repertoires, or ‘epitope’ with possible classes ‘binding_CMV’ and ‘not_binding_CMV’ for receptors.

+For repertoire datasets, the labels and classes must be present in the metadata file, in columns where the header and values correspond to the label and classes respectively.
+For receptor datasets, the labels are present as additional columns in the input file.

 .. figure:: ../_static/images/metadata_repertoire_classification.png
   :width: 70%